Partial Locking

 Use Case

-Managing partially locked fields
+Managing partially locked page sections